 Joseph Hopkinson, Joseph Bonaparte’s Great Friend

-A 19th century lawyer, musician, writer, politician and judge, Joseph Hopkinson was one of Joseph Bonaparte’s closest friends and neighbours in the United States.
+A 19th-century lawyer, musician, writer, politician and judge, Joseph Hopkinson was one of Joseph Bonaparte’s closest friends and neighbours in the United States.
 He also composed America’s unofficial national anthem.
-Hopkinson’s wife Emily was a sharp wit with a talent for art and writing.
-The Hopkinsons moved in America’s highest political and social circles and ran a lively Philadelphia literary salon.
-John Quincy Adams and his wife were very fond of their daughter, Elizabeth Borden Hopkinson.
+Hopkinson’s wife Emily had a sharp wit and a talent for art and writing.

 A bright young lawyer

 Joseph Hopkinson was born in Philadelphia on November 12, 1770.
 His father was Francis Hopkinson, a lawyer, writer, musician and patriot who signed the Declaration of Independence and may have designed the American flag.
-His mother was Nancy (Ann) Borden, daughter of Joseph Borden, a prominent New Jersey judge.
-In 1774, Francis and Ann moved to Bordentown, New Jersey (the town was named after Ann’s grandfather).
+His mother was Nancy (Ann) Borden, the daughter of Joseph Borden, a prominent New Jersey judge.
+In 1774, Francis and Ann moved to Bordentown, New Jersey.
+The town was named after Ann’s grandfather.
 Young Joseph spent a lot of time there and later inherited the family home.